"Circumstantial evidence is a very trick thing" [BOSC]

-"It may seem to point very straight to one thing, but if you shift your own point of view a little, you may find it pointing in an equally uncompromising manner to something entirely different." - Arthur Conan DoyleI recently mentioned a book in which the author diagnosed Sherlock Holmes and Conan Doyle as suffering from Asperger's Syndrome.
+"It may seem to point very straight to one thing, but if you shift your own point of view a little, you may find it pointing in an equally uncompromising manner to something entirely different." - Arthur Conan DoyleWe recently mentioned a book in which the author diagnosed Sherlock Holmes and Conan Doyle as suffering from Asperger's Syndrome.
 This, of course is in addition to other diagnoses of Holmes/Doyle as suffering from autism and attention deficit hyperactivity disorder (ADHD).

-But my point is a larger one.
+But the point here is a larger one.
 It seems that lately, authors in search of publicity simply attempt outrageous headlines to gain attention for their (sometimes controversial) work.
 This is not limited only to Conan Doyle.
 For example, a book last year called Abraham Lincoln a homosexual.
 Some of the examples we've seen recently mentioning Doyle include:

 - Was the Great Houdini a Mata Hari? - Harry Houdini as a spy

 - Bio Suggests Houdini Killed by Holmes Author - Conan Doyle responsible for Houdini's death

 - Master of Intrigue Conan Doyle Accused of Murder - Conan Doyle accused in the death of Fletcher Robinson

 It all sounds 'perfectly reasonable' to me, like OJ's story of 'if I had murdered Nicole.'

 Sometimes you wonder if people couldn't just write things and see if they could sell on their own merits.
 Hah!
 Not the modern way.